hexagontk/hexagon/contributing.md

 ## Tools Used

 * [Travis]: For continuous integration.
+  * Create schedule job for nightly builds.
+  * Secrets are created with command line tools.
 * [SonarQube]: To check code coverage and measure code quality.
+  * Create Personal Access Token in GitHub with `repo` scope.
+  * Use the token in repository's settings `Administration > General Settings > Pull Requests`.
+  * Set up branches to include `develop` as a long lived one.
 * [Github]: Web hosting, project board and code hosting.
 * [Bintray]: Artifact repository for JARs.
+  * JCenter synchronization must be done manually.

 [Travis]: https://travis-ci.org
 [SonarQube]: https://sonarcloud.io